Amar Akbar Anthony: Music

+The song "Humko Tumse Ho Gaya Hai Pyar" is notable for bringing Mukesh, Kumar, Rafi and Mangeshkar together for the first and only occasion in their careers.
+The film also features a comical filmi qawwali entitled "Parda Hai Parda" sung by Rafi, with a single line (for Bachchan) supplied by an uncredited Amit Kumar (Kishore Kumar's son).

 Release

 The Emergency Period delayed the release of several of Manmohan Desai's films.
 As a result, four of Desai's films, Dharam Veer, Chacha Bhatija, Parvarish, and Amar Akbar Anthony, were released in 1977.
 Incidentally, all of these would be amongst the top-grossing films of the year.

 Marketing

 For the film's marketing, erasers with the images of Vinod Khanna, Rishi Kapoor, and Amitabh Bachchan were sold to students.
 Posters, postcards, and song booklets of the film were sold in shops.
-Colorful vests and metal crosses that were similar to the ones worn by Bachchan in the film achieved popularity.
+Colourful vests and metal crosses that were similar to the ones worn by Bachchan in the film achieved popularity.

 Reception

 The film grossed ₹155 million at the Indian box office and was the highest-grossing Bollywood film at the Indian Box Office for the year 1977.
 It has since been regarded as one of the most iconic films of Indian cinema.

 Adjusted for inflation, the film has grossed approximately ₹423 crores ($51 million) as of 2023.